l4phs/NLJ-HH2025/smalltalkUsage.md

 The updated csv sheet looks like:
 ![image](https://github.com/user-attachments/assets/3adf3968-cea4-4314-af61-dec4a6166acd)

-The Pharo image was too big to be published on Github (even when compressed) but can be emailed if needed.
+The Pharo image was too big to be published on Github and wouldn't allowed for classes to be uploaded (even when compressed) but can be emailed if needed.

 **Smalltalk In The Application**